Dorset-Council-UK/GIFramework-Maps-Admin-Guide/docs/gui/system.md

 ### Delete a web layer service definition

 Select the web layer service definition you want to delete.
 You will be asked if you're sure, press Delete again to confirm.

+## Site analytics and cookie control

+You can configure from a number of supported analytics tools including the ability to enable associated cookie controls.

+### Add a new analytics tool

+Select **Site analytics and cookie control** then **Add a new analytics tracker** and fill in the details:

+- Select from the supported tool list
+- Add the token or key provided by the supplier
+- Select any associated cookie control (currently only Civica supported)
+- Check the box if you wish to enable it right away
+- Finally, select which versions you want to apply the tool to if required.

+!!!
+Note on versions
+    If you don't select any versions the analytics tool will be applied to all of the versions.

+### Edit an analytics tool

+Select the tool you wish to edit from the tool list by product name.
+Make the changes you want and hit Save.

+### Delete an analytics tool

+Select the **Remove** link on the right of the tool list.
+This will remove your analytics entry.